 The disposable bag fee program began January 1, 2020, and was suspended on March 31, 2020 due to COVID-19 restrictions.
 On Tuesday, July 28, 2020, Town Council decided to let the suspension expire, as the community is no longer under a local State of Emergency and Council has found no evidence that bringing reusable bags increases the likelihood of spreading COVID-19.

 On January 26, 2021, Council passed, Ordinance 21-01, which will ban disposable plastic bags and paper bags with less than 40 percent post-consumer recycled material, and continue a single-use bag fee of $.25 for paper bags only.
 Effective September 1, 2023, the existing ordinance will be updated with Ordinance 23-19 to specify that paper bags will be required to be made of 100% post-consumer recycled material.
 Restaurants will now be included in this program, which is a departure from the original bag fee program passed in 2019, but will still be exempt from charging and remitting the $0.25 bag fee.
 An exemption also exists to allow retailers and restaurants alike to continue distributing existing inventory even they do not comply with the new updates, understanding that all new inventory purchases must comply.

 Despite the bag fee program implemented January 1, 2020, many single-use bags are still being used and end up in the landfill, litter the environment, use precious resources, impede drainage systems, and impact wildlife.
 A ban on single-use plastic bags and paper bags with less than 100% post-consumer recycled material addresses environmental concerns while still allowing businesses to offer their customers single-use paper bags that are recyclable and more biodegradable than plastic bags.
 To allow businesses to plan for this change and to use current paper bag inventories, the updates to this ordinance will not go into effect until September 1, 2023.

-Fees should be remitted on a quarterly basis,and the following methods are available for remittance:
+Fees should be remitted on a quarterly basis.
+The following methods are available for remittance: